-Caine Finnerty, PhD – President and CEO of WATT Fuel Cell, Board of Directors
+Caine Finnerty, PhD – President, COO and Founder of WATT Fuel Cell, Board of Directors

-Dr. Finnerty is a leading authority in the field of SOFCs and serves as President and Chief Executive Officer of the Company, and as a member of the Board.
-For over 22 years, Dr. Finnerty engaged in research, development and production of SOFCs, helping to establish the viability of SOFC technology for portable and small-scale applications.
-Dr. Finnerty’s experience includes setting-up several state-of-the-art fuel cell development and pilot production facilities.
-Dr. Finnerty has designed development labs and production lines to enable both research and development and full system production.
-He was responsible for building and leading an international team of innovative engineers and scientists at NanoDynamics Energy Inc., covering a range of expertise including materials scientists, thermal and flow analysis, electrical and software engineers, mechanical and product engineers and pilot and production personnel.
-Because of the leadership he demonstrated, Dr. Finnerty was later promoted to CTO for the parent company NanoDynamics Energy Inc.
+Prior to founding WATT, Caine engaged in research, development and production of SOFCs, helping to establish the viability of SOFC technology for portable and small-scale applications.
+His 20+years of experience includes standing-up several state-of-the-art fuel cell development and pilot production facilities.
+He designed development labs and production lines to enable both research and full system production.
+He was responsible for building and leading an international team of innovative engineers and scientists at NanoDynamics Energy Inc., covering a range of expertise including materials scientists, thermal and flow analysis, electrical and software engineers, mechanical and product engineers, and pilot and production personnel.
+Because of the leadership he demonstrated, Caine was promoted to CTO for the parent company NanoDynamics Energy Inc.

-Dr. Wenhua Huang – Director of Fuel Cells
+Dr. Wenhua Huang – Director of Fuel Cells, Founder

-Sarah DeWald, CPA – Director of Corporate Operations
+Sarah DeWald, CPA – Director of Finance & Operations, Corporate Secretary, Founder

 Bob Berger, Director of Sales

-Mr. Berger joined WATT Fuel Cell as Director of Sales, Berger has spent his 20+ year career in sales and sales leadership in the energy and telecommunications industries.
-He will be leading WATT’s transition into their next phase of corporate development, specifically focused on commercialization through expanding the number of customer channels WATT serves, targeting high volume and profitable deployments.
+Bob joined WATT Fuel Cell as Director of Sales with a 20+ year career in sales and sales leadership in the energy and telecommunications industries.
+He came to WATT with extensive experience in selling technology-based solutions to both federal and state agencies and managing large scale strategic customer engagements.
+So far at WATT, Bob has been instrumental in the company’s transition into commercialization by expanding the number of customer channels WATT serves, targeting high volume and profitable deployments.

-Prior to joining WATT, Berger was Siemens Business Development Manager, Eastern Region U.S., responsible for the sale of transmission planning/distribution software and power industry consulting services to the utility industry.
-Consistently achieving objectives and maintaining a pipeline to support sales of $11M per year.
-Involved with solution selling across the Siemens business units, negotiating with clients, product marketing, pricing strategies and proposal development.
+Prior to joining WATT, Bob held several business development positions across the United States, including Siemen’s where he was responsible for the sale of transmission planning/distribution software and power industry consulting services to the utility industry, consistently achieving objectives and maintaining a pipeline to support sales of $11M per year.
+Bob was involved with solution selling across the Siemens business units, negotiating with clients, product marketing, pricing strategies and proposal development.

-At United Technologies, Berger served as General Manager Government Sales, Federal and Northeast State Government in their fuel cell division.
-He directed Government growth and market expansion in the U.S. Lead cross functional team in sales and business development for government markets.
-Managed business requirements and supported goals for strategic business planning.
+He also served as General Manager Government Sales, Federal and Northeast State Government at United Technologies in their fuel cell division.
+Bob directed Government growth and market expansion in the U.S., lead a cross functional team in sales and business development for government markets, managed business requirements and supported goals for strategic business planning.

 Before his tenure at Plug Power, Bob served as Sales Vice President, State Government for WilTel Communications, overseeing the start-up and development of the state government division.
 He also held positions at AT&T, including Director of Sales Operations: New York State/New York City Government, where he increased sales of $8M in 1997 to more than $100M annually in 2003.
-Mr. Berger has more than 20+ years’ experience in the telecom industry.
-While at AT&T he completed senior executive and sales management training programs during his career.
+Bob has more than 20+ years of experience in the telecom industry.

 Owen Taylor, President, PEEI

-Mr. Taylor has over 27 years of experience on development programs, including an extensive history with cathode-supported SOFC technology.
-Owen is the President of PEEI, a wholly-owned subsidiary of WATT, and serves as a member of the Board of Directors.
+Owen has over 27 years of experience on development programs, including an extensive history with cathode-supported SOFC technology.
+Owen is the President of PEEI, a wholly-owned subsidiary of WATT.
 Owen developed the detailed conceptual design of the Turbo Fuel Cell Engine and corresponding business plan that enabled the PEEI business to secure over $14M toward the development of cathode-supported SOFCs.